RedisLabs/redisraft/docs/Development.md

 Integration tests are based on Python nose, and specific parameters can be provided to configure tests.

-For example, running a single test with no logging capture, so output is printed in runtime:
+For example, here's how to run a single test with no logging capture, so that output is printed in runtime:

     NOSE_OPTS="-v --nologcapture \
         --logging-config=tests/integration/logging.ini \
         --tests tests/integration/test_snapshots.py:test_new_snapshot_with_old_log" \
     make integration-tests

-### Unit Tests Coverage
+### Unit Test Coverage

 To run unit tests and see a detailed coverage report: